+Tight hamstrings do more than affect your performance in the gym; they also put a damper on your everyday life.
 The hamstrings are a group of three posterior thigh muscles that connect the hip joint to the knee joint.
 They are responsible for extending the hips, flexing the knee and moving the lower leg.
-According to the American College of Sports Medicine, tight hamstrings can result in pain in the lower back, buttocks, legs and knees.
-But there are productive stretches that can loosen and lengthen these muscles over time.
+When the muscles are tight, you'll probably feel pain in the lower back, buttocks, legs and knees.
+However, spending some significant time stretching can loosen and lengthen the muscles.

 You can stretch the hamstrings while seated or lying down.
 While there are other known hamstring stetches that require you to stand, this is not as productive because your hamstrings are still active and engaged while standing, which will not allow them to fully relax and loosen.
 Merrill recommends two hamstring stretches, but as with any stretch, warm up the body first with 10 to 15 minutes of easy physical activity such as walking or jogging.

 For the first stretch, called the lying hamstring stretch, lie on your back on the floor next to a wall.
 With your arms outstretched at your sides, extend one leg up the wall so it forms as close to a 90-degree angle with your body as possible.
 Leave the other leg and the rest of your body on the floor.
 You should feel a gentle stretch in the hamstring of the extended leg.
 Hold this position for 15 to 30 seconds and then repeat on the other leg.
 Perform this stretch three to four times total every day.

 Sitting Hurdler Stretch